FellypeAmorim/FellypeAmorim/README.md

 ## About Me 😎

-  My name is Fellype and i'm a tech lover, i just discovered this passion.
+  My name is Fellype and i'm a tech lover, i've just discovered this passion and now i'm studying and improving myself everyday.
+I'm 32 years old and i'm on first year in Analysis and Sistems Development.
+  I finished a C3 course and now i'm studying HTML.

 <!--
 **FellypeAmorim/FellypeAmorim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.